trinhan-nguyen/friendly_chat/README.md

 <img src="Login.png" width="36%"> <img src="Main.png" width="36%">

-Here is an article that can help you build this application on your own: https://medium.com/@ngtrnhan1205/flutter-friendly-chat-app-a-simple-real-time-chat-app-c6519a604681
+[Here](https://www.learneralways.com/flutter-chat-app/) is an article that can help you build this application on your own

 ## Getting Started